-This index indicates that the size of the ling stock has increased steadily over the last 13 years, more than tripling in size between 2003 and 2017, although it fell slightly in 2018.
+This index indicates that the size of the ling stock has fairly consistently over the last 20 years, despite a dip in 2018.

-^{} The North-East Atlantic ling stock covers an area that extends from southern Spain to the North Sea and West of Scotland areas and to the coast of Greenland (but not the Norwegian Sea or the waters around Iceland or Faroe).
+The North-East Atlantic ling stock covers an area that extends from southern Spain to the North Sea and West of Scotland areas and to the coast of Greenland (but not the Norwegian Sea or the waters around Iceland or Faroe).